iterorganization/IMAS-MUSCLE3/docs/source/training.rst

       The ``Plotter`` class **must** implement the ``get_dashboard(self)`` method.
       The ``get_dashboard`` method for this example case:

+      - Gets called once when the visualization actor is initialized.
       - Uses `HoloViews <https://holoviews.org/>`_ as its cornerstone to enable interactive visualizations.
       - Returns a `HoloViews DynamicMap <https://holoviews.org/reference/containers/bokeh/DynamicMap.html>`_ object, which allows you to dynamically update a plot whenever its argument function is called, here ``self.plot_ip_vs_time``.